Oblitus7212/Make-game-with-P5.js/README.md

 The game is a simple game about just mashing the d button to make the character move to the goal.

 For the asset I use, I am downloading it from this guy --> "https://kenney.nl/".
-Check it out he has many amazing free-to-use assets.
+Check it out he has many amazing assets.